 The Board

-The Board comprises of the Chair and five Members who meet regularly throughout the year.
+The Board comprises of the Chair and seven Members who meet regularly throughout the year.

 Members of the Board are appointed by Scottish Ministers.
 The normal term of office for a non-executive Board member is four years, although lengths of appointments may be varied to ensure continuity of Board membership.